FluxKeyboard/flux_api/README.md

 ## TLS Certificates

 The Flux Polymath API uses a self signed TLS certificate.
-These certificates are generated at runtime and replaced as needed so that each installation has a unique certificate.
+These certificates are generated at runtime and replaced as needed (when they expire) so that each installation has a unique certificate.

 For your plugins you will need to get the certificate to create a security context in your requests.
 The locations are as follows